-Vacation Options: Fees are annualized during registration for a 2 week or 4 week vacation which reserves the child's space.
+Leave/Vacation Options: Fees are annualized during registration for a 2 week Leave/Vacation which reserves the child's space.
 The option chosen must be used during the registration year and cannot be carried over into the next year.
-Unused vacation time will not be refunded.
-Families who opt for 4 weeks of vacation pay a higher monthly fee than families who chose the 2 weeks fee option.
-Vacation must be taken in 5 day increments, and Families must provide advance notice prior to taking vacation.
-Vacation options are available to patrons enrolled in CDC/FCC programs ONLY.
+Families who opt for 4 weeks of Leave/Vacation pay a higher monthly fee than families who chose the 2 weeks fee option.
+Family Leave/Vacation must be taken in 5 day increments.
+Families must provide advance notice prior to taking leave/vacation.
+Leave vacation options are available to patrons enrolled in CDC/FCC programs ONLY.

 Withdrawal/Out-processing: Parents are required to provide a minimum of 2 weeks' notice in writing prior to withdrawal.
 This notice should be given to the Center Director, Assistant Director or clerical staff.
 Failure to submit written notification will result in on-going assessment fees.
-The other available option is for parents to use the two week vacation in lieu of the two week notice of withdrawal.
+The other available option is for parents to use the two week leave in lieu of the two week notice of withdrawal.
 A one-time 10% reduction may be applied to final payment if 30 day notice is given.
 Reduction not applicable when transferring to another Fort Riley CYS program.

 Absenteeism: No credits or refunds are issued for child/youth absenteeism due to: (a) regular childhood illnesses or injuries (two weeks or less) (b) CYS program closures due to inclement weather, staffing training, or special installation circumstances determined by the Garrison Commander (GC), (c) withdrawal except in situations approved by the CYS Coordinator where the child/youth has not started the class and for (d) unused leave/vacation.
-Sponsors requesting refunds for circumstances outside the scope of this policy must submit their justification in writing through the program director to the garrison commander.
+Sponsors requesting refunds for circumstances outside the scope of this policy must submit their justification in writing through the Program Director to the Garrison Commander.